jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 It's meant to make doing the right thing easy, while also affording developers just enough flexibility to maintain a high development velocity.
-With Styled System, your components have easy access to colors, font sizes, negative space scales for margin and padding, and any other visual styles that you'd like to keep consistent across your application.
+With Styled System, your components have easy access to colors, font sizes, a space scale for margin and padding, and any other visual styles that you'd like to keep consistent across your application.

-Even if you've never heard of Styled System, you've likely seen its influence on other libraries.
+Even if you've never heard of Styled System, you've likely seen its influence in other related libraries.
-Styled System is built upon a general-purpose theme specification that other libraries can, and are, starting to adopt.
-The more tools and libraries that adopt this theme specification, the more they all can benefit from its compounding effects.

 ## Gatsby